salpreh/devserver/README.md

 ## Quickstart
 Currently, there are 2 main commands: `echo` and `mock` (use `--help` flag for more details).
-- With `devserver echo` you can start a server that will echo the request body and headers.
+- With `devserver echo` you can start a server that will echo the request body, headers, method and path.
+Body is echoed in the response body, the rest of data is sent in headers.
 - With `devserver mock` you can start a server that will mock a response based on a json file.

 ### Mock server